act-rules/act-rules.github.io/_drafts/early-stage/SC2-1-2-Keyboard-traps.md

 ---
-rule_id: SC3-1-1-html
+rule_id: SC2-1-2-Keyboard-traps
-name: Primary language of page
+name: There are no keyboard traps on the web page
-test_mode: automatic
+test_mode: manual
-environment: DOM Structure

-success_criterion:
-- 3.1.1 # Language of Page (Level A)
+criteria:
+- 2.1.2 No keyboard traps

 authors:
-- Annika Nietzio
+- GSF / DRO
 ---

 ## Description

-This test checks that the primary language of the web content can be programmatically determined.
+This test checks that it is possible to navigate by keyboard through all content on the web page without being stuck in any elements on the page.

 ## Background